 A personal story.
 My wife and I heard about a live Greek band at a local Greek restaurandant.
 We were fairly new to folk dancing, so we knew some Greek dances, as well as a scattering of other international dances.
 We went, hoping to dance to some live Greek music, but the tunes they played were not familiar to us, and we only knew a dance if it had a particular tune.
 I figured out that an Armenian dance would work to one of the tunes, and started dancing it, in another room so as not to disturb the show.
-We were pleased with ourselves for being so versatile and creative – see how we can bend this culture’s dance to that culture’s music?
+I was pleased for being so versatile and creative – see how I can bend this culture’s dance to that culture’s music?
 The owner accosted us, saying we were not dancing Greek, and we should not dance that way in his establishment.
 We had offended him by not honoring his heritage in his ‘village’.

 Comment by John Uhlemann: “I had the privilege of attending some weddings in Romania.
 I was just passing through some villages during wedding season and was invited to join in the proceedings.
 It was a wonderfully intense experience in all instances.
 Everyone was having a good time and, as you say, it was all about having fun with friends.
 I learned some new things, but little that I could bring home to a recreational folk dance group – they were too “easy”.
 In one case in the south, about 3 am, when many had gone to bed, the band played “Ca la ușa cortului” (a nice dance taught in the US by Eugenia Popescu-Județ and reviewed by Dick Crum) .
 Because I had too much țuică, I started to do that dance.
 The few folks still up at that hour looked me, puzzled, and said “it looks Bulgarian”.
 I stopped.
 The dance I knew was from Olteniaș I was in Amara in Muntenia; little difference to us, but a big difference to them.”